Sambruk/streamflow-core/docs/administration/manager.rst

     :align: center
     :width: 100%

-The JMX connector service makes it easier to connect to the MBean Manager through a firewall since all rmi trafik is routed through the same socket.
+The JMX connector service makes it easier to connect to the MBean Manager through a firewall since all rmi traffic is routed through the same socket.

 Attributes
 ^^^^^^^^^^